EducationSocial and Cultural ProgramsSisterhoodG'Mach/ChesedHadassah

 Speakers Series: Join us for informative talks by experts on a variety of topics.

-Movie Series: Join us throughout the year for screenings of Jewish-themed moveis.
-Always free admission!
+Movie Series: Join us throughout the year for screenings of Jewish-themed movies.
 Always free popcorn!

 Knit & Knosh: Experienced and novice knitters and crocheters are welcome for an afternoon of stitching, socializing and noshing on Wednesdays from 1 to 4 p.m.
 Join the gathering at any time.
 Some instruction is offered, but this is not a class.
 Check the events calendar for exact schedule.
-For more information, contact Chris Eissenstat at 301-695-1668.
+For more information, contact Beth Sholom at 301-663-3437.

 Dinner Club: Join fellow congregants once a month for an evening of good food and conversation.
-Scrap the cooking and gather at 7 p.m. on July 27 for dinner at a local Asian restaurant.
+Scrap the cooking and gather on Feb.
+22 at 7 p.m. at a local italian restaurant.
 For details and to RSVP, please contact Liz Koozmin three days in advance at 571-345-8916 or email@example.com.